Carlina: Taxonomy and relationships

 Carlina is closely related to the genus Atractylis.
 Together they are a sister group to the genus Atractylodes in the subtribe Carlininae.
 Carlina has been divided into five subgenera: Carlina, Carlowizia, Heracantha, Lyrolepis, and Mitina.

 There are about 28 to 34 species in the genus.

 Etymology

-The genus name honors the Holy Roman Emperor Charles V (1500–1558).
+The genus name honors Charlemagne (748–814).
+According to a legend, he was instructed by an angel to fire an arrow.
+The plant in which it landed would be a remedy for the bubonic plague.
+After shooting an arrow it landed in a specimen of Carlina acaulis.

 Uses

 Carlina species have been used as herbal remedies in European systems of traditional medicine.
 C. acaulis root is known as Carlinae radix and is still used medicinally as a diuretic and a treatment for such conditions as skin lesions and rashes, catarrh, and toothache.
 Most commercial preparations of Carlinae radix are not C. acaulis, but are in fact adulterated with C. acanthifolia, a related species.
 The essential oil of both species is mostly composed of carlina oxide, an acetylene derivative.
 The compound has antimicrobial activity.
 The young flowerhead of C. acaulis is also eaten like an artichoke.